bitplane/mapillary_downloader/README.md

 The downloader will:

+* 🏛️ Check Internet Archive to avoid duplicate downloads
 * 📷 Download multiple users' images organized by sequence
 * 📜 Inject EXIF metadata (GPS coordinates, camera info, timestamps, compass direction)
+* 🗜️ Convert to WebP (by default) to save ~70% disk space
 * 🛟 Save progress so you can safely resume if interrupted
-* 🗜️ Convert to WebP by default to save ~70% disk space
-* 📦 Tar sequence directories for faster uploads
+* 📦 Tar sequence directories (by default) for faster uploads to Internet Archive
-* 🏛️ Check Internet Archive to avoid duplicate downloads
-* 💾 Stage downloads in cache, move atomically when complete

 ## WebP Conversion

-WebP conversion is **enabled by default** (saves ~70% disk space).
 You'll need the `cwebp` binary installed:

 ```bash
 # Debian/Ubuntu